kevin-rs/autogpt/README.md

 ## 📦 Installation

 Please refer to [our tutorial](INSTALLATION.md) for guidance on installing, running, and/or building the CLI from source using either Cargo or Docker.

+> [!NOTE]
+> For optimal performance and compatibility, we strongly advise utilizing a Linux operating system to install this CLI.

 ## 🔄 Workflow